The Plucky Squire

-The Plucky Squire is a 2024 action-adventure platform video game developed by British studio All Possible Futures and published by Devolver Digital.
+The Plucky Squire is a 2024 platform video game developed by British studio All Possible Futures and published by Devolver Digital.
 The game follows the magical adventures of storybook characters Jot and his friends who discover a three-dimensional world outside the pages of their book.
 It was released for Windows, PlayStation 5, Xbox Series X/S and Nintendo Switch on 17 September 2024, to generally positive reviews from critics.

 Premise

 The Plucky Squire is centered around the heroic Jot who is kicked out of his story book by the villainous Humgrump, forcing Jot to explore and face challenges both within his story book and the outside world.
 When the malevolent Humgrump realizes that he is the villain of the story who is destined to be defeated by the forces of righteousness led by the heroic Jot, he kicks the hero out of its pages and changes the story forever.

 In order to restore the storybook's happy ending and save his friends from Humgrump's dark forces, Jot must face various challenges unlike anything he's ever seen.
 On his journey to restore the book's ending Jot finds himself with the ability to jump between the 2D and 3D worlds encountering puzzles he must solve and mini challenges to complete such as boxing badgers, jetpack flying, and many more obstacles as he becomes the hero of a living storybook.
-Some of the mini challenges involving playing as Jot's allies: these being Violet, a trainee witch and artist; and Thrash, a mountain troll and heavy metal drummer.
+Some of the mini challenges involve playing as Jot's allies: these being Violet, a trainee witch and artist; and Thrash, a mountain troll and heavy metal drummer.